abgulati/Privion/README.md

     1. Install ESpeak-NG (for [Kokoro-TTS](https://huggingface.co/hexgrad/Kokoro-82M)):

-        - Either download the installer via the [offical releases on GitHub](https://github.com/espeak-ng/espeak-ng/releases), or via an admin PowerShell, run the below and enter *Y* when prompted:
+        - Either download the installer via the [official releases on GitHub](https://github.com/espeak-ng/espeak-ng/releases), or via an admin PowerShell, run the below and enter *Y* when prompted:
             ```
             winget install --id=eSpeak-NG.eSpeak-NG -e
             ```